SENKAN!

 11 October 1940: Imperial Naval Review:

 Yokohama.
-Seventy to 80 warships are spread across Tokyo Bay.
-Admiral Yamamoto Isoroku (former CO of AKAGI), the Commander-in-Chief of the Combined Fleet, welcomes the Emperor Hirohito (Showa) aboard Captain Koso's HIEI for the Emperor's annual review of the fleet.
-The HIEI, escorted by the cruisers TAKAO, KAKO and FURUTAKA, then passes among the fleet's ships.
+98 warships are spread across Tokyo Bay.
+Vice Admiral (later Admiral of the Fleet, posthumously) Yamamoto Isoroku (former CO of AKAGI), Commander-in-Chief, Combined Fleet, accompanies Emperor Hirohito (Showa) aboard Captain Koso's HIEI for the Emperor's annual review of the fleet.
+The Emperor's younger brother LtCdr, Prince Takamatsu, HIEI's gunnery chief, introduces members of the royal family to the important personages onboard including navy minister Oikawa Koshiro.
+At 0940, HIEI separates from her buoy and 21-gun salutes sound.
+Escorted by cruisers TAKAO, KAKO and FURUTAKA, HIEI passes among the fleet's ships.
+During the course of the review, 527 aircraft fly overhead.

 15 October 1940:

-Captain (later Vice Admiral) Arima Kaoru (former CO of KUMANO) assumes command of HIEI from Captain Abe who is reassigned to the Yokosuka Naval District.
+Captain (later Vice Admiral) Arima Kaoru (former CO of KUMANO) is appointed CO.
+Captain Abe is reassigned to the Yokosuka Naval District.

 15 November 1940: